wojtekadamczyk3/wadamczyk/docs/qip1/ch7.md

 # Chapter 7: Quantum Error Correction:

 At this moment we are far from reliable quantum hardware.
 Any quantum state that we engineer is very fragile if left alone, and even more fragile when we perform any operations on it.
 The fragility of things is not so distant to our understanding and we can easily comprehend.
-If we deal with something fragile, we better should work with a few copies of it(in case one of them brakes).
+If we deal with something fragile, we better should work with a few copies of it(in case one of them breakes).
 This somehow points to using a redundancy.

 For quantum world this is even more important, as we store information in the superposition of quantum states.
 This means that any disturbance to any qubit hurts us even more.
 This is because it equally affects all the superpositioned states.
 And if we use some sort of interference for our algorithms we are screwed, because it will be even more affected.